Schloss Frohsdorf

 Schloss Frohsdorf is a castle-like complex in Lanzenkirchen in Niederösterreich and was built 1547–50 out of the ruins of the so-called "Krotenhof".

-After similar devastation in the year 1683 it was largely altered and renovated in the Baroque style.
-Greatly damaged by the Second World War the palace was restored between 1968 and 1971 by the Austrian postal service.
+After similar devastation in the year 1683 it was largely altered and renovated in the style of Baroque architecture.
+Greatly damaged by the Second World War, the palace was restored between 1968 and 1971 by the Austrian postal service.